Jamie’s Birthday Pie

 Jamie asked for a pie “with rhubarb and something in it.”
 For my “something”, I chose plums, mint, and lemon zest.
 As far as I can tell, nobody in the history of the Internet has ever made a filling like this and put it in a pie.
-But they should, because it’s really good.
+But they should, because this Plum Rhubarb Pie is really good.

 For pie crust:

 1) Mix sugar, salt, and flour in a bowl.
 Cube butter and cut butter into flour using a fork or your fingers until it resembles pea-sized pieces.
 Sprinkle in the vodka and water and stir until the dough comes together.